streamsets/tutorials/tutorial-spark-transformer-scala/readme.md

         ccTypes += (keyValue(0) -> (if (keyValue.size > 1) keyValue(1).split(",") else Array("")))
       }
     }

+The CustomTransformer.scala file should now look like [this](https://gist.github.com/metadaddy/6014a013f8cf3d638ba3a2984eb31113).

 Since `ccTypes` is still a map of strings to arrays of strings, we don't need to modify the `transform()` method at all.
 Repeat the build, copy, restart process but, before you preview the pipeline, click the Spark Evaluator, and select the **Spark** tab in the configuration panel.
 Under **Init Method Arguments**, click **Switch to bulk edit mode** then paste in the following JSON: